Gender Pay Gap

 Mean hourly rate of pay

 The mean rate of pay is the difference between the average hourly rate of pay for women and men.
-For Brandon, this figure is 2.69% higher for women.
-Our aim is to achieve a 0% gender pay gap but understand that actual figures may fluctuate slightly from year to year (in 2017 the mean rate of pay was 1.2% lower for women).
+For Brandon, this figure is 1.7% higher for women (an improvement from 2.6% higher for women in 2019).

 Median hourly rate of pay

 The median rate of pay is the difference between the midpoints in the ranges of men’s and women’s hourly rate of pay.
-For Brandon Trust, this figure is 0.71% higher for women.
+For Brandon, this figure is equal for women and men (an improvement from 1.1% higher for women in 2019).

 We also have to report on how many women and men are in each quarter of our payroll.
-The top and lower middle quartiles are broadly reflective of the overall make-up of our workforce.
-The upper middle quartile shows a slighly lower proportion of men (22.8) while the lower quartile shows a slightly higher proportion of men (35.9%).
+The top quartile shows a slightly lower proportion of men (21.9%).
+The upper middle quartile, lower middle quartile and lower quartile all show a slightly higher proportion of men (27.5%, 27% and 29.8%).